Richard Rasala

 Biography

-He developed toolkits in C++, Java, and C#.
-His most extensive toolkit, written in collaboration with Professor Viera Proulx, is Java Power Tools.
+After joining Khoury College in 1982 (its founding year), Rasala pioneered the use of software toolkits to teach computer science concepts to first-year and upper-level students.
+He developed toolkits in C++, Java, and C#, with his most extensive toolkit, written in collaboration with Professor Viera Proulx, being Java Power Tools.
 This toolkit supports robust input-output; rapid creation of graphical user interfaces; tools for shapes, graphics, transforms, and function plots; and sophisticated tools for software testing.
 The toolkit greatly simplifies programming for students and is structured to provide an exemplary model for software design.
-At the senior and master’s levels, Rasala is working on creating tools and examples for teaching dynamic website development.

-Rasala developed the model for dual major programs, now common at Northeastern.
-He also contributed to Khoury and university-wide curriculum reform efforts.
-In collaboration with his faculty colleagues, Rasala has developed computer science curricula, written more than 20 papers, and participated in panel presentations, tutorials, and working groups addressing key issues in computer science education.
-He has also advocated for early introduction of design concepts in the curriculum.
+Rasala also developed the model for combined major programs, which is now common at Northeastern.
+He also contributed to college- and university-wide curriculum reform efforts.
+In collaboration with his faculty colleagues, Rasala wrote more than 20 papers and participated in panel presentations, tutorials, and working groups to address key issues in computer science education.
+He also advocated for the early introduction of design concepts in the curriculum.

-Prior to joining Khoury in 1982, its founding year, Rasala was a member of the mathematics faculty and conducted research on abstract algebra.
+Before joining Khoury College, Rasala was a member of Northeastern's mathematics faculty and conducted research on abstract algebra.